kohkimakimoto/crun/README.md

 ### Preventing Overlaps

-If you use `--without-overlapping`, Crun prevent to overlap the command execution.
+If you use `--without-overlapping`, Crun prevents to overlap the command execution.

 ```
 $ crun --without-overlapping -- /path/to/yourcommand [...]